 The idea of superannuation (super) is to save money during your

-working life so that you and your family have money when you stop
+working life so that you and your family will have money when you

-working and retire.
-Some people will also get the age pension after
+stop working and retire.
+Some people will also get the Age Pension

-retirement.
-Super funds also offer insurance benefits, which can
+after retirement.
+Super funds also offer insurance benefits, which

 Your employer must put money into a super fund for you.
 Make

 sure you get the super you are entitled to.